 - Ability to go long or go short.
 If you speculate that a currency pair is going to increase in value, you can purchase it (go long).
 Similarly, if you believe that it’ll decrease in value, you may sell it (go short).
 This means that the forex market offers profit potential from both rising and falling prices.

 - Market with high liquidity.
 When trading, liquidity refers to the ease with which an asset can be quickly converted into cash.
-This is dependable on how active a particular market is.
-The global scale of the forex market combined with its high trading volume and 24-hour accessibility, make the forex market the most liquid market in the trading world.
+This depends on how active a particular market is.
+The global scale of the forex market combined with its high trading volume and 24-hour accessibility make the forex market the most liquid market in the trading world.

 - Forex volatility.
 The forex market can be highly volatile, which means that there can be significant movements in currency values, which in turn may lead to opportunities for substantial profits.

 Graham is a veteran investor who buys and sells currency pairs.
 Anticipating that the US dollar will increase in value against the euro, Graham purchases $100,000 in US dollars using a forex contract at €0.90.
 Because his forex trading platform allows him to place trades at a margin of 1%, this investment costs Graham $1,000 to place.

 Time shows that Graham's prediction is correct.
 The US dollar rises to €0.925, resulting in a profit of around €1,575 or $1,700 for Graham after factoring in the cost of his investment.